The SaaS four-letter acronym tends to be awash in three-letter initialisms: LTV, CAC, MRR, ROI—the list goes on and on.

 Let’s move on to Customer B, who agrees to pay $5,000 for a 6-month contract, paying monthly.
 Since payments are normalized over one year instead of the length of the contract, the ACV for Customer B is calculated thus:

-In this case, assuming Customer B plans to renew at the end of the six-month period, the ARR would be $10,000.
+In this case, assuming Customer B plans to renew at the end of the six-month period, the ARR would be $10,000 over the course of their first year.

 Combining ACV for both customers